darkoverlordofdata/bada-bing/readme.md

 ### post build

+    Set preferences interactively to enable automation.
     General Preferences:

         Launch on start:
             creates a desktop file in ./config/autostart

+        Enable tray icon
+            puts an icon with menu in the system tray

         Run daily cron job:
             creates daily job in crontab at 12.01 am